 STUDIES IN SUSTAINABILITY

-- Spend a week in a small town in the Intag region of Ecuador, where you’ll learn the principles of sustainable farming and living, as well as the importance of ecotourism and fair trade.
-We work with an NGO that is focused on community development and starting to teach the local population about the benefits of organic farming.
-In this beautiful region, you’ll experience small town life while also learning about some of the larger environmental issues that Ecuador is facing.
+Spend a week in a small town in the Intag region of Ecuador, where you’ll learn the principles of sustainable farming and living, as well as the impact of mining and resources extraction on this fragile and biodiverse environment.

 STUDENT DIRECTED TRAVEL

 Travel to a small community in the Amazon and partner with a local NGO working on rainforest conservation.
-To get here, we’ll travel to Tena, Ecuador, and then have the opportunity to boat down the Arajuno River to reach our home for the week.
 Our work might include helping with reforestation projects, erosion control, or river turtle conservation, while learning about ways to live sustainably in this uniquely beautiful and remote environment.

 Machu Picchu Trek

-For the grand finale of our semester, the group will spend 5 days trekking through the remote villages and breathtaking landscapes of the Sacred Valley, summiting the mountain passes of the Andes to the phenomenal ancient Incan City.
-Upon arriving to Machu Picchu, you’ll spend the day exploring the ruins and learning about this ancient civilization.
+For the grand finale of our semester, the group will spend five days trekking through the remote villages and breathtaking landscapes of the Sacred Valley; summiting the mountain passes of the Andes to the phenomenal ancient Incan City.
 Return to Cuzco after the trek to celebrate all the successes of the semester before returning to the US.

-- The group will head to the Sacred Valley, a beautiful area for retreat.
-The group will have some downtime here to reflect and integrate all that we’ve learned from each other, our travels, and the communities we’ve been a part of.
-This is an opportunity to try yoga and meditation, and give some attention to our bodies, minds, and spirits.
+- Enjoy some downtime to reflect and integrate all that we’ve learned from each other, our travels, and the communities we’ve been a part of.
+This retreat, led by a Peruvian yogi in the Sacred Valley, is an opportunity to try yoga and meditation, and give some attention to our bodies, minds, and spirits.